ModDota/moddota.github.io/_articles/getting-started.md

 date: 22.02.2015
 ---

-**Edit 9/25/15**: Please note that this guide is somewhat lacking in content.
-I invite any decent Dota 2 modder to take the reigns and rewrite this guide proper.

 So you're completely new to Dota 2 modding?
 Don't know where in the hell to begin?
 This is the guide for you, the future Dota 2 modder!

 Note: “Addon”, "mod", and “custom game” are all synonymous throughout this guide (and likely the entire website).